faustic/fauces/doc/dev/reference_targets/virtual_target.md

 * Code memory of at least 4096 bytes and no more than 65536 bytes.
 * Data memory of at least 4096 bytes and no more than 65536 bytes.

-The required real hardware has as its only requirement the ability to run an implementation of the required virtual hardwarre.
+The required real hardware has as its only requirement the ability to run an implementation of the required virtual hardware.

 ### Supported system software